This old trail leads to a couple of historic mines and a hidden rock cabin. This is a must see for Joshua Tree.

 The Desert Queen being one of the largest mines in the park also has an equally large history.

-Frank James first discovered the rich Desert Queen vein sometime after 1892 while working as a miner over at the Lost Horse Mine.
+Frank James first discovered the rich Desert Queen vein in 1893 while working as a miner over at the Lost Horse Mine.
 Jim McHaney, a rancher, and part time miner, had a cattle ranch at Cow Camp (which became the McHaney Ranch and eventually the Desert Queen, and Keys Ranch).
 McHaney learned of the rich lode and legend goes that he and a few other cowboys: Charlie Martin and George Meyers, decided they wanted the Desert Queen mine for themselves.
-One day, they visited James at his cabin.
-One of the cowboys, Martin, shot James twice and killed him.
+One day, in April 1894, they visited James at his cabin.
+During an argument over claim, one of the cowboys, Charlie Martin, shot James twice and killed him.
 Martin claimed self-defense (As he had some knife cuts on him.)
-He was acquitted at an inquest (conveniently held at the McHaney Ranch) in April 1894.
-McHaney, his brother Bill, Martin and Meyers quickly took control of the mine and began to develop it.
+He was acquitted at an inquest (conveniently held at the McHaney Ranch) the following year, in April 1894.
+Jim McHaney, his brother Bill, Martin, and Meyers quickly took control of the mine and began to develop it.
 Gold ore was hauled over to the two-stamp mill at Pinyon Well (Later relocated to the Wall Street Mill).

 Don’t get too excited about trying to get into the mine.
 Like nearly all the mines in the park, it is gated.
 I went inside the mine many years ago and it isn’t all that interesting.
 It is primarily a room and pillar system of tunnels without any long tunnels or shafts.
 There is no equipment inside.